This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Secondary Adrenal Insufficiency

-- Steroid medicine: Steroids are given to balance the steroid hormones levels your adrenals naturally make.
+- Steroid medicine balances the steroid hormones levels your adrenals naturally make.
 You may need to take this medicine for the rest of your life.
 You may need to change the amount you take when you are ill or have increased stress.
-Your primary healthcare provider will order medicine that can be given as a shot if you have an adrenal crisis.
-Ask your primary healthcare provider to show you and a friend or family member how to do this.
-Do not stop taking this medicine before you talk to your primary healthcare provider.
+Your healthcare provider will order medicine that can be given as a shot if you have an adrenal crisis.
+Ask your healthcare provider to show you and a friend or family member how to do this.
+Do not stop taking this medicine before you talk to your healthcare provider.
 You can trigger an adrenal crisis if you stop taking steroids suddenly.

 Medical alert identification: